Nesta (was Nala)

 Outdoors Nesta enjoys running free like a typical puppy loving life.
 She has the high energy level expected for a young dog, but she is happy to burn it off outside and sleep and settle at home.
 She is quiet and composed and not prone to barking, although her puppyish enthusiasm does mean she can be clumsy sometimes; she loves goofing around ragging a tea towel!
 The right adopters will find her idiosyncratic quirks and traits endearing – the slightly odd gait to her walk, her preference for turning to the right.

-Given her difficult start in life, it is understandable that Nesta is a little nervous.
-She has always been wary of men and although she lives in a female-only home currently she has responded well to increasing exposure to men out and about.
-Her fosterer is confident she could live with men as well as women just as long as the right adopters are prepared give her time to trust.
+Given her difficult start in life, Nesta was initially nervous in foster.
+She was wary of men at first but has grown to be comfortable around them over time and now is happy to meet them.
+She lives currently in a female-only household, but her fosterer is confident she could live with men as well as women just as long as the right adopters are prepared give her time to trust.

 https://www.youtube.com/shorts/Ud-Cb_-n1us